Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 For now i read through pages 1524.
 I hope to finish with the second edition tomorrow it finishes to pages 1700 about , the rest are annexes.
 I plan to do some more reading later.
 I am in the chapter which are about Network Automotaion which are the last chapters , very theorical and boring chapters.
 I want to spend the firt 3 weeks of february in doing labs , and exams .
 So that i could pass the exams before March , i hope.

+## 1/31/2025

+Pages 1600.

+## 2/1/2025

+I finished on pages 1802 .
+I read some of the chapters about how to prepare.
+So i am almost done with the teory part.
+I will try to do the rest of the labs in the Boson CourseWare (about 2 ) later.
+Tomorrow i will try to watch the Jeremy'is it new videos about Automoation and Ai.
+So that i will fully focus on Labs / exercices an extra research.
+I think the real fun is about to begin.
+I am planning to pass the exam in the last week of February.
+So gotta focus.

+i finished the BosonCoureware labs , today.
+They were pretty straightforward , they were not really labs just to read.
+I have made a tour of The Boson labs they are about a 100.
+SO i will try to make at least 5 a day in the next days.
+Things are gonna be though.I will try to do one or two tonight.
+Ill go watch the Jeremy's it latest video now.

+I watch the videos ad did th first two labs of Boson , they were alo straight forwrd no configuration just Introduction theory.